observablehq/framework/docs/getting-started.md

 ### Deploying via GitHub Actions

 You can schedule builds and deploy your project automatically on commit, or on a schedule.
-We’ll share example source code soon, but please reach out and ask if you have questions on how to setup continuous deployment.
+See <a href="https://github.com/observablehq/cli/blob/main/.github/workflows/deploy.yml">this documentation site’s deploy.yml</a> for an example (that’s a little more complicated than you probably need).
+Please reach out and ask if you have questions on how to setup continuous deployment.

 ### Installing into an existing project